What Does a Flight Dispatcher Do?

 Since flight dispatchers must monitor weather constantly and make judgment calls about fuel amounts, safe passage, and airport conditions, they should be able to quickly analyze information and pass it along quickly and clearly.
 It’s also important for a flight dispatcher to undertake recurrent training involving meteorology, FAA regulations, airline policy, and other matters.

-One response to “What Does a Flight Dispatcher Do?”
+4 responses to “What Does a Flight Dispatcher Do?”